hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 #### 7.5.1.1.
 Membership Listener

-The Membership Listener interface has functions that are invoked for the following events.
+The Membership Listener interface has methods that are invoked for the following events.

 * `memberAdded`: A new member is added to the cluster.
 * `memberRemoved`: An existing member leaves the cluster.